 Marijuana was legalized in Massachusetts in 2016 when Question 4 passed with 54% of the vote.
 Each household is permitted to grow six plants, but the maximum increases to 12 if there is more than one adult in the house.
 However, your plants cannot be visible from the street.
 You can store up to ten ounces of dry herb at home.

 Marijuana was legalized in Michigan in 2008 for medical purposes, but it is only available to acute and terminally ill patients.
-As an MMJ cardholder, you can grow up to 12 plants in a private and enclosed space; your caregiver is also legally allowed to cultivate if you are unable to grow them yourself.
-You have to register with the Department of Licensing and Regulatory Affairs to grow weed in Michigan.
+In 2018, however, cannabis was recreationally legalized in Michigan.
+You can grow up to 12 plants in a private and enclosed space if you are 21 years or older; your caregiver is also legally allowed to cultivate if you are unable to grow them yourself and are a medical marijuana patient.

 Weed was legalized for medicinal use in Montana in 2004.
 If you are a registered cardholder, you are allowed to grow a maximum of 12 plants, including four mature plants.
 Your caregiver can also grow cannabis for you, but only if they don’t charge you for the service.
 Incidentally, growing marijuana at home without a license in Montana is classified as a felony, with a possible prison term of up to 10 years.